VertebrateResequencing/wr/.docs/reliable2/scale-validation.md

 - **M7 throughput** reported below (not regressed vs the A1-path expectation).

-M3 (false-lost of on-time-touched jobs) and M6 (startup) are covered by the committed unit suites (`TestLostDetectionRecentContactNotLost`, `TestReliableFalseLostUnderSaturation`; Phase 2 C2 startup tests) and are not re-measured here.
+M3 (false-lost of on-time-touched jobs) and M6 (startup) are covered by the committed unit suites (`TestReliable2OnTimeTouchedJobNeverLost` and `TestReliable2LostJobRecoversOnTouch` in `jobqueue/reliable2_lost_test.go`, plus `TestLostDetectionSilentRunner` in `jobqueue/lost_detection_test.go` for the complementary silent-runner guard; Phase 2 C2 startup tests) and are not re-measured here.

 ## The harness